paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 (1) **Cost sharing**

-  (A) *In general* — Any assistance provided under this section for a project shall be subject to a non-Federal cost-sharing requirement of not less than 35 percent.
+  (A) *In general* — Except as provided in subparagraph (C), any assistance provided under this section for a project shall be subject to a non-Federal cost-sharing requirement of not less than 35 percent.

   (B) *In-kind contributions* — The non-Federal share under subparagraph (A) may be provided in the form of in-kind contributions.

+  (C) *Underserved communities* — Subparagraph (A) shall not apply to a project carried out by or for the benefit of an underserved community.

 (2) **Allocation of funds** — The total amount of funds made available to carry out this section for each fiscal year shall be distributed as follows: